Ark-Repoleved/BDroid_X/README.md

 ---

-# Brown Dust 2 Android Mod Manager
+# BrownDust 2 Android Mod Manager

 No need for a PC to unpack and repack.